Sunday, September 8, 2013

 If your house were to catch fire and, once your family and pets were safely outside, you realized you had time to go back inside and rescue only one item, what would you choose?

-The year I turned 40 I ordered a BMW convertible, picked it up in Munich and drove it through five countries – Germany, Austria, Italy, Switzerland and Lichtenstein -- before dropping it off to have it shipped home.
+The year I turned forty, I ordered a BMW convertible, picked it up in Munich, and drove it through five countries – Germany, Austria, Italy, Switzerland and Lichtenstein -- before dropping it off to have it shipped home.
 I would have backed that baby out of the garage to safety.
 Six or seven years later, when the top was torn and the transmission was going, I sold it to a used car dealer.

 We had decided to take a short test cruise to determine if a longer cruise was the type of family vacation we might enjoy in the future.
 Our room had three beds – a double for us and bunk beds for the boys.
 While there were many kid-friendly activities in which they could have participated, from swimming in the pool to arts/crafts classes to watching movies in the theater, the boys spent almost every waking hour of that cruise climbing, jumping and playing on those stupid bunk beds while arguing, wailing and ultimately coming to blows over who got to sleep on the top one.